netinhoteixeira/cordova-plugin-signature-view/README.md

 The `error` argument is a callback function accepting one argument, which is a string containing an error message indicating what went wrong.

-The `file` argument is a string indicating the filename to which the JPEG image should be saved.

 The `title` argument is an optional string which indicates what the dialog should show as a heading.